AntonioSilvaVaz/astronaut/README.md

 # Astronaut
-Astronaut is a website that utilizes HTML, CSS, and JavaScript to teach users about space in an interactive manner.
-Through its engaging content and interactive features, Astronaut aims to educate and inspire users about various space-related topics.
-It provides an immersive learning experience that combines text-based information, visual elements, and interactive elements to enhance understanding and engagement.
+"Astronaut" is a captivating website that harnesses the power of HTML, CSS, and JavaScript to offer users an interactive and educational journey through the cosmos.
+With its dynamic content and engaging features, Astronaut seeks to enlighten and spark curiosity in users about a wide array of space-related subjects.
+This platform delivers an immersive learning adventure that seamlessly integrates textual insights, visual components, and interactive elements, elevating comprehension and fostering engagement.

 ## Screenshots